 Dosia McKay is an American composer of music for concert stage, film, and modern dance.
 A versatile sound colorist, McKay fluently weaves elements of classical harmony, avant-garde, ambient soundscapes, and her own visual art into the fabric of her compositions.
 Her portfolio includes works for symphony orchestra, chamber ensembles, choir, soloists, as well as electro-acoustic installations.
 Her music has been performed throughout the United States, including New York, Washington, D.C., as well as in Poland, China, Spain, and others.

-She is also a painter concentrating on portraiture and abstract expressionism imagery.
+She is also a painter concentrating on portraiture and abstract expressionist imagery.
 She has published a collection of poems, short stories, and essays on her blog Music Well.
 In 2019 she will publish her debut novel The Flow.

 - Rubble Becomes Art – a commission from Kate Steinbeck and Pan Harmonia in celebration of Pan Harmonia’s 20th season.
 This project is supported by a grant from the North Carolina Arts Council.

 - The Flow – a debut novel, a psychological thriller.

 - Abandon – new music for Pierrot ensemble (flute, clarinet, violin, cello, piano) and percussion

 - Harpsichord Concerto – new music for Harpsichord and String Orchestra